mamemo/Voting-Prediction/README.md

     </tbody>
 </table>

+>The loss is calculated by the function softmax_cross_entropy_with_logits given at Tensorflow.

 According to the results for logistic regression using L1 and L2 regularization, we can conclude:

 * For Round 1, the L1 regularization gives the minimal error in the prediction at test set.
 L1 specializes on sparse feature spaces, given the nature of the samples on round 1 (15 classes to predict, and 4 classes with the majority of samples) we can infer L1 performs better because we have the features space on round 1 being more sparse than other rounds.
 Sparsity on the space means that the dataset have a lot of gaps between different samples and prediction will be harder to get a reasonable accuracy.